 Alongside your training programme, you will have access to the Cabot Institute’s vast range of affiliates across academia and industry via networking events.
 These networking links and organised events will help you make unique connections with industry to improve your career prospects on graduation.

 This programme is the ideal springboard, whatever your future aspirations.
-The challenge-led, independent research focus of the master's will provide you with a clear pathway for PhD study, equipping you with all the necessary skills to excel in further research.
+The challenge-led, independent research focus of the master's will provide you with a clear pathway for PhD study, equipping you with skills required to excel in further research.
 For those seeking employment, you’ll be ready to make an impact in the sustainability and environment sector and propel your career outside academia.

-The links with affiliates of the Cabot Institute means you will be well placed to build connections with an exciting range of potential employers.
+The links with affiliates of the Cabot Institute means you will be well placed to build connections with an exciting range of real-world stakeholders.
 Students that the institute has worked with in the past have gone on to a variety of exceptional career paths, including NGOs, local and national government organisations, academia, research communication and start-up businesses.